krishankumar95/PostBox/README.md

 ### a) Outbound PostBox
 Holds outgoing messages from a producer till their eventual pickup and delivery to the Messaging Queue.

-    1. Provides a buffer to fallback and keeps the asyc system functioning during intermittent failures.
+    1. Provides a buffer to fallback and keeps the async system functioning during intermittent failures.
     2. Historic record keeping and replay of events for supporting various patterns like Event Sourcing.
 (Configurable)

 ### b) Inbound PostBox